panzi/jQuery-Cookies/README.md

 `name` A string denoting the cookie to set.

-`value` The value to wich the cookie shall be set as a string.
+`value` The value to which the cookie shall be set as a string.
 You can pass `null` if you want to delete the cookie.

 `expires` The expiration date of the cookie as string or `Date` object or